harvardartmuseums/api-docs/README.md

 http://api.harvardartmuseums.org
 ```

 The API uses keys to authenticate requests.
 Every request must be accompanied by the `apikey` parameter and an API key.
-[Send us a request](https://docs.google.com/forms/d/1Fe1H4nOhFkrLpaeBpLAnSrIMYvcAxnYWm0IU9a6IkFA/viewform) to obtain your key.
+[Send a request](https://docs.google.com/forms/d/1Fe1H4nOhFkrLpaeBpLAnSrIMYvcAxnYWm0IU9a6IkFA/viewform) to obtain your key.

 ## Resources that are available